Sign in

 Varicose veins

 Veins in the lower legs have to transport blood from the heart, all the way to the feet and back up to the heart again.
-When people stand for too long or wear ill-fitting clothing, the veins may have to do extra work, resulting in a slight swelling that appears on the surface of the skin.
+When people stand for too long or wear ill-fitting clothing, the veins may have to do extra work, resulting in slight swelling that appears on the surface of the skin.
 This can be known as varicose veins.
 This is frequent in servers, nurses, and other workers that stand for a long time.

 You don’t lose that much weight (right away)